Skip to main content

 allow_implicit_invocation = false

 Gateway policy can override those values, and workspace policy can override gateway policy.
 A disabled skill remains installed but does not participate in turn resolution.
-A non-implicit skill can still be used when explicitly invoked, but it is not automatically selected just because its description or path rules might match.
+A non-implicit skill can still be used when explicitly invoked, including through TurnStartParams.capabilities, but it is not automatically selected just because its description or path rules might match.
 This is the difference between “installed” and “active.”
 Installed means Pioneer knows about the package.
 Active means this turn is allowed to use it.
 Implicit means Pioneer can select it automatically.
 Keeping those separate lets users keep powerful or experimental skills installed without letting the model discover and use them silently.

 Turn Resolution